 One route to effective advocacy for the environment is to combine training in law with knowledge of environmental science, policy and history.
 To make this possible, the Yale School of Forestry & Environmental Studies (FES) offers a program combining a master’s degree in environmental management with a JD degree.
-The program is a partnership with Yale’s own school of law and with two other schools: Pace University School of Law and Vermont Law School.
+The program is a partnership with Yale Law School and with two other schools: Pace University School of Law and Vermont Law School.
 Students learn about the law, hone their analytical skills and build a strong foundation in policy and in the natural and social sciences.

 Course of Study

-All dual-degree students are required to attend three weeks of technical skills training before beginning their studies at FES.
+The joint-degree MEM program requires a completion of 36 credits as well as a summer internship and a thesis or a capstone project.
+In addition, all joint-degree students are required to attend three weeks of technical skills training before beginning their studies at FES.
 These are hands-on workshops, offered every August, that teach plant identification, ecosystems management, land measurement, and urban ecosystem analysis.
-While at FES, students must also complete a summer internship and an independent capstone project.
+Please see Degree Programs